CodeXTF2/CustomC2ChannelTemplate/README.md

 Note that evasion capabilities such as the Draugr implementation and sleep masking have been removed from the hook.c to keep this codebase clean and portable.
 If you wish to keep those features, you can add them back from the original copies in Crystal kit.

 You must select wininet as the http library to use when generating the beacon dll.

+## Other random fun facts about this implementation, for anyone that cares
+This is probably the "laziest" way I to do it, but also one of the more stable ways.
+It basically just wraps up the entire HTTP request up and ships it over to the broker however you want, which then sends it to the teamserver for real, to run as a HTTP beacon, totally transparent to the teamserver.

+There is a (technically) cleaner implementation that I tried that involved using a barebones Malleable C2 profile (I used the one from graphstrike, actually) and parsing out the different beacon data components as per the malleable spec inside the wininet hooks themselves (id, metadata, output etc).
+This would have made the callback blob sizes slightly smaller, but that implementation was abandoned as the codebase became unnecessarily messy due to the request parsing and also required use of that specific profile (which isnt that big a deal but is a big hacky).

+This implementation I felt was better because it is less dependent on the hacky malleable profile (technically, it still requires beacon response output to be sent in the response body, but thats the only requirement) and the code was 10x easier to read.

 ## Credits and references
 - https://github.com/rasta-mouse/Crystal-Kit (Original template for dev and testing)